-Form 2.1 documents economic and demographic variables that are used directly in an LSE's energy demand forecast models.
-Examples include employment and output by industry, local population, and population by age groups, households or housing (or both) by type, and taxable sales.
+Form 2.1 lists economic and demographic variables that are used in an LSE's energy demand forecast.
+Examples include employment and output by industry, relevant area populations, number of households (by type if used), and per capita income.

 Only those variables actually used to develop the forecast need be reported.
-UDCs, particularly those with large geographic planning/service areas, should provide any sub utility regional breakdowns of population and income projections used in the development of the economic, demographic, or energy forecasts.
-Sub utility regions may be individual counties, groups of counties, weather zones, or a combination.
+UDCs, particularly those with large geographic planning/service areas, should provide any subutility regional breakdowns of population and income projections used in developing energy forecasts.
+Subutility regions may be individual counties, groups of counties, or weather zones, or a combination.